 “Not because of me…” he said, but he was looking at something behind her.
 Leaning forward, he spoke softly into her ear.
 “But maybe because of the redhead who’s been watching you for some time now.”

-Selissa swung around to follow his eyes, but she saw nothing besides the various merchants and townsfolk in the street.
+Selissa spun around to follow his eyes, but she saw nothing except the various merchants and townsfolk in the street.
 “What are you talking about?”

 “A girl,” Ardeth said as his eyes returned to her.
 “She’s been watching you ever since you started talking to me.
 She disappeared the moment you turned around.”